 Manufacturing Process for Lifelike Dolls

-The process of making these dolls is called reborning and the people who do it are called reborners.
+The process of making these items is called reborning and the people who do it are called reborners.
 As you might expect this is a very long and time consuming process.
 The process starts with either a vinyl doll kit or a manufactured vinyl doll and the supplies and tools that are needed.
 All of these things can be purchased separately from each other.

 How it looks when it finished will depend on the reborner.
-Sometimes these artists create in the image of a life child and sometimes not.
+Sometimes these artists create in the image of a child and sometimes not.

 They come in various sizes and with varying facial expressions.
 The materials that the bodies are made from will be lifelike and one of the aforementioned companies actually has a vinyl that is trademarked for these dolls.
 These manufacturers also make them in sizes from preemies to child sizes.
 A preemie can be as small as 4 inches.

-Reborn Doll eBay Purchase
+Reborn Doll Purchase on eBay

 These realistic dolls are available for purchase on eBay.
-At the time of this writing a search on eBay returned 9,575 results.
+At the time of this writing a search on eBay UK returned 9,575 results.
 They are in all shapes and sizes and they can be bought using the buy it now feature or in auctions.

-The highest priced model on there at this time is selling for £5,958 and the lowest priced model is selling for £1.99 although the dolls being sold for that price do not look like anything has been done to them in order for them to be truly called reborn.
+The highest priced model on there at this time is selling for £5,958 and the lowest priced is selling for £1.99 although the items being sold for that price do not look like anything has been done to them in order for them to be truly called reborn.
 They look like any toy model that you would buy at a store.

 You can buy reborn doll accessories on eBay too.
 Anything from clothes to blankets, pacifiers and bibs can be found and purchased.
 In short, anything that you would buy for a real baby can be purchased and all of it can be found on eBay.
 Popular accessories include items such as a dummy, dummy clips, hairbands. rosettes, ribbons, sponges, bottles and much more.